Our Partners in the Arts

 Howard County Poetry & Literature Society (HoCoPoLitSo)

 The Howard County Poetry and Literature Society (HoCoPoLitSo) is a nonprofit organization designed to enlarge the audience for contemporary poetry and literature and celebrate diverse literary heritages.
-For almost 45 years, HoCoPoLitSo has brought to Howard County audiences renowned poets and writers including Billy Collins, Marilyn Chin, Marie Howe, Tyehimba Jess, E. Ethelbert Miller, Frank McCourt, and Colm Tóibín.
-Each season, this HCC partner-in-residence enjoys the enriching atmosphere of the Horowitz Center for many of its annual events, such as the Lucille Clifton Reading Series, Irish Evening, the Blackbird Poetry Festival, and other partnership events with HCC’s Arts Collective.
+Celebrating 45 years of service in 2019, HoCoPoLitSo has brought to Howard County audiences renowned poets and writers including Billy Collins, Marilyn Chin, Carolyn Forché, Tyehimba Jess, E. Ethelbert Miller, Frank McCourt, and Colm Tóibín.
+Each season this HCC partner-in-residence enjoys the enriching atmosphere of the Horowitz Center for many of its annual events, such as the Lucille Clifton Reading Series, Irish Evening, the Blackbird Poetry Festival, and partnership events with HCC’s Arts Collective.

 The Jewish Federation of Howard County